Ilia Novikov

-Ilia Serhiyovych Novikov (born February 11, 1982, Moscow) is a Russian and Ukrainian attorney.
-He defended famous political prisoners in Russia such as Nadiya Savchenko, Mykola Karpyuk, Oyub Titiev and Yegor Zhukov.
+Ilia Sergeyevich Novikov (born February 11, 1982, Moscow) is a Russian and Ukrainian attorney (advocate).
+He defended famous political prisoners in Russia such as Nadiya Savchenko, Mykola Karpyuk, Oyub Titiev, Yegor Zhukov, and Frode Berg.
 In 2019, Novikov became a defence lawyer of the 5th President of Ukraine Petro Poroshenko.

 Biography

 Ilya Novikov was born on February 11, 1982, in Moscow.
 He graduated with honors from the Russian Academy of Justice.

 Since 2005, he has been teaching there at the Faculty of Law and the Faculty of Advanced Training for Judges.

 Since August 2011 - Senior Partner at the Goncharova, Novikov & Partners Law Office.

 In January 2012, Novikov became a Russian advocate and a member of advocate's chamber of Moscow (registration number 77/10699).

 In 2013, he became a partner of the consulting company Tenzor Consulting Group.

 In November 2015, Novikov became a Ukrainian advocate and a member of advocate's counsil of Kyiv, the first foreigner to receive a Ukrainian advocate's certificate.

-In December 2017, he and his colleagues registered the Advocates Law Firm "Barristers" in Odessa.
+In December 2017, he and his colleagues registered the Advocates Law Firm "Barristers" in Odesa.

 Law career

 Novikov was in the team of defenders of the Ukrainian flight navigator Nadiya Savchenko, imprisoned by Russia for her involvement in the murder of Russian journalists.
 In connection with this case, he learned the Ukrainian language in less than 2 years.

 Novikov represented the interest of Ukrainian political prisoners in Russia, in particular Mykola Karpyuk, Stanislav Klykh, Oleksiy Chyrniy, Valentyn Vyhovsky and Igor Kiyashko.

 In 2018, he defended in court Russian human rights activist Oyub Titiev and Russian political activist Yegor Zhukov.

 In October 2019, he became a lawyer of the 5th President of Ukraine Petro Poroshenko.

+Ilia Novikov is one of the popularizers of the term "palliative legal aid".

+Civil and political position

+Since 2021 Novikov permanently lives in Kyiv.
+After the beginning of the Russian invasion of Ukraine, he joined the Ukrainian Territorial Defense Forces.

+Persecution by Russian authorities

+On 25 November 2022, Ilia Novikov was declared a "foreign agent" by the decision of the Ministry of Justice of the Russian Federation.
+One week later, it became known, that he was declared wanted.

+In May 2023, he was deprived of the status of Russian advocate by the decision of the Advocate's chamber (bar association) of Moscow city.

+In October 2023, it became known, that criminal case of treason was initiated against Ilia Novikov by the Federal Security Service.

+In December 2023, the criminal case for "dissemination of "unreliable information" about the armed forces" was opened against Ilia Novikov by the Investigative Committee of Russia.

+In July 2024, Novikov was added to Rosfinmonitoring's list of terrorists and extremists.